docQodly/docs/docs/concepts/lang-shared.md

 :::note

-If a collection class function modifies a shared collection, an internal **Use** is automatically called for this shared collection while the function is executed.
+If a function of the `[collection class](../API/CollectionClass.md)` modifies a shared collection, an internal **Use** is automatically called for this shared collection while the function is executed.

 :::